azurecitadel/azurecitadel.github.io/workshops/arm/theoryTemplates.md

 }
 ```

 The "name" and "sku" are illustrative parameters.
-The actuak paraneters would depend on the ARM template.
+The actual parameters would depend on the ARM template.

 > By convention the parameters file is usually named **azuredeploy.parameters.json**.